How to get a VoIP number fast – Try for free

 4. Quickly adjust your phone settings

-When you want to update your VoIP number settings — whether you’re setting up ring groups, call forwarding, or something else — you can do so in just a few taps without needing to memorize any dial codes.
+Need to update your VoIP number settings?
+Whether you’re setting up ring groups, call forwarding, or something else — you can do so in just a few taps without needing to memorize any dial codes.

 Giving teammates access to your phone system is just as simple.
 Pay a small monthly per-user fee and send an email invite, and they’re all set.